H.R. 1694: AI Accountability Act

 Who benefits from H.R.
 1694?

-Section 2(a)(2) specifically requires analysis of whether AI accountability measures can help close the digital divide and promote digital inclusion in the United States, putting those communities directly into the bill’s policy focus.
+The study has to weigh whether AI accountability measures can help close the digital divide and expand digital access in the U.S., putting underserved communities directly in the bill's policy focus.

 Researchers and academics studying AI

-Section 3(a) explicitly includes academia in the consultation process and asks what information should be available to people who study AI systems, potentially improving access to data and system details.
+The bill explicitly invites academia into the public meetings and asks what information should be available to people who study AI systems, which could improve access to data and system details for outside research.

-Because Section 2(a)(1) names telecommunications networks and social media platforms, consumers may benefit if the study leads to clearer accountability standards for AI tools used in those systems.
+Because the study names telecommunications networks and social media platforms, consumers could benefit down the line if it leads to clearer accountability standards for the AI tools running those services.

 Who is affected by H.R.
 1694?

-The Assistant Secretary of Commerce for Communications and Information is directly tasked in Section 2(a) with running the AI accountability study, holding public meetings under Section 2(b), and delivering a report within 18 months after enactment.
+The Assistant Secretary of Commerce for Communications and Information, who runs the NTIA, carries the workload: conducting the study, holding the public meetings, and delivering two reports within 18 months of enactment.

 AI companies and platform operators

-Companies building or deploying AI in telecommunications networks, social media platforms, or electromagnetic spectrum sharing applications are not directly regulated by this bill, but they would be scrutinized through the Section 2 study and Section 3 transparency consultations.
+Companies building or deploying AI in telecom networks, social media platforms, or spectrum-sharing applications are not regulated by this bill, but their practices would be examined through the study and the transparency consultations.

-Section 3(a) specifically requires public meetings with industry, academia, and consumers, meaning these groups are expected to provide input on what AI information should be publicly available and how it should be disclosed.
+These stakeholders are specifically named for the public meetings, so they are expected to weigh in on what AI information should be public and how it should be disclosed.

-The House Committee on Energy and Commerce and the Senate Committee on Commerce, Science, and Transportation must receive both reports, each due not later than 18 months after enactment, giving those committees the record for possible future AI legislation.
+The House Energy and Commerce Committee and the Senate Commerce, Science, and Transportation Committee receive both 18-month reports, giving them the record they would need for any future AI legislation.

 HR1694 Legislative Journey